-TIER 1 INSTRUCTION: There is a desire to hyper-focus on DOK 3/4 in all classes/content areas.
-Hands on tasks, lab skills were impacted by being virtual.
+TIER 1 INSTRUCTION: As we continue to work towards normal, there is a desire by staff to hyperfocus again on DOK 3/4 in all classes/content areas.
+They are collaboratively planning hands on tasks, labs, projects, and performance tasks to increase student engagement. skills were impacted by being virtual.
 We also know there will be skill gaps, especially in sequenced courses, that will need to continue to be addressed.
 There is no way to get back to normal and try to cover it all or do it all.
 Therefore, there is a continued need to focus on essential skills and standard and to adjust the sequencing and pacing as needed.
-There will be a need for reteaching.
+There will continue to be a need for reteaching and more targeted instruction of skills gaps.